TrinhHuuGiang/TrinhHuuGiang/README.md

 ## About me:
-*I'm an embedded systems enthusiast with a solid foundation in C/C++, Python, and hardware design.
+*I'm an embedded systems enthusiast with a solid foundation in C/C++, some knowledge of Python, and circuit design.
 I enjoy developing low-level firmware and working with real-time systems.*

 ## Contact with me: